-American Airlines says it will begin furlough of 19,000 employees as hope for federal help fades
+Airlines say furloughs will begin Thursday after hope for deal on coronavirus aid fades

+American Airlines was the first to announce its plans, saying it would begin furloughing 19,000 employees.
+American Chief Executive Doug Parker said in a letter to employees that he spoke with Treasury Secretary Steven Mnuchin late Wednesday about the status of his negotiations with House Speaker Nancy Pelosi (D-Calif.), but came away with no guarantee a deal would be reached.

-Parker wrote the airline had to begin the furloughs, but that he committed to Mnuchin that it would recall employees if a deal is reached.
+Parker wrote the airline had to begin the furloughs, but that he committed to Mnuchin that he would recall employees if a deal is reached.

 “I am extremely sorry we have reached this outcome,” Parker said in the letter.
 “It is not what you all deserve.”